cvat-ai/cvat/site/content/en/docs/administration/advanced/k8s_deployment_with_helm.md

                 - backend
             topologyKey: "kubernetes.io/hostname"
   ```
-  B. your DB is not responding, ( database errors like health_check not found etc)
+  2. your DB is not responding, ( database errors like health_check not found etc)

   It is possible that the migrations did not run automatically, you may need to run them manually:
   ```sh